KoreaLogicDay/KoreaLogicDay.github.io/2022/index.md

 ## How to Register and Participate
 The event will be held online.
 Please leave your email address through this [google form](https://forms.gle/KVki9H4iCDRSaumAA) by January, 12, 2022.
-The instruction on how to attend the event will be shared at January, 13, 202２.
+The instruction on how to attend the event will be shared on January, 13, 2022.

 ## Talk Abstracts
 (tba)